Jeux sans frontières: Changes in countries competing

+Presentation and marketing

 Each heat was presented almost exclusively in the language of the host broadcaster, necessitating commentators explaining and describing the games and state of play to their domestic audiences.
 This format made the episodes difficult to sell outside of the participants, offering few opportunities to recoup the programme costs from international sales (although the format itself was licensed to many countries).
 From the late 1970s the BBC was charged with packaging the episodes for international sale including the English/British commentary.
 This encouraged sales in English speaking countries leading to broadcasts around the world.
 In some cases, the BBC would add a pre-show introduction from host Stuart Hall and would often trim the show's length from the broadcast version.
 Some episodes were occasionally cut to one hour editions for international sale.

+Scoring

 Points were given for each game based on the ranking of the teams.
 For example, if there were six teams playing the game, the winner would get six points, with five for the second etc. Each team had to miss one game per episode, but all teams always played the final game.
 A joker could be played once by each team, which doubled their score for that game.
 The 'Fil Rouge' round was played individually by each team and after the 1969 series, no joker could be played on that element, although prior to 1970 jokers could be played on the 'Fil Rouge' and until the end of the 1971 series, jokers could also be played on the final game.
 This meant there were more points available for that game and many countries thus saved their jokers for the final game.
 The rules were changed from 1972 onwards, forbidding jokers on the last game.
 Belgium hosted the first heat of the 1972 series, but saved their joker for the final game.
 When the team captain presented it to the referees at the final game's start, they were told it was not permissible and thus for this heat, Belgium were unable to play their joker at all; the only time any team's joker was not contested.
 The Belgian team of Spa were too far behind the leading teams for the bonus joker points to have had any impact on the heat winners.
 With the increase in the number of teams to eight from the 1979 series on, the joker system was changed.
 Teams had to win the game to get a bonus of six points if they played their joker, with four points for finishing second and two points for finishing third.
 If they failed to finish in the top three for the game, there were no bonus joker points earned.
 The 'Fil Rouge' format was changed in 1981 so that all teams competed together in four repetitions of the game, with different team members in each repetition.
 The teams retained their best score/time from each of the four repetitions to determine the points after the fourth repetition.